harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

     │          │
     └──────────┘

-We can see the buffer zone at the top with the falling piece, the next piece displayed on the right hand side, and below that we&rsquo;ve artificially inserted a held square piece, and as we can see it&rsquo;s all composing nicely.
+This is looking a bit like Tetris!
+We can no longer see the buffer zone at the top with the falling piece, but we can see the next piece displayed on the right hand side, and below that we&rsquo;ve artificially inserted a held square piece, and as we can see it&rsquo;s all composing nicely.

 # Footnotes